-The Key Stage 3 Curriculum in Religious Education at York High School explores issues such as Islamophobia and Anti-Semitism, equality, challenges that face religious believers in modern day society and benefits of practising mindfulness.
-As pupils move into Year 9, the curriculum focuses directly upon issues that young people face today, and allows them opportunity to reflect upon various arguments, debates and dilemmas such as: abortion, euthanasia, drugs, gambling and capital punishment.
+The Key Stage 3 Curriculum in Religious Studies at York High School explores variety of religious beliefs and traditions alongside issues such as Islamophobia and Anti-Semitism, equality, the benefits of practising mindfulness and the challenges that face religious believers in modern day society.
+As pupils move into Year 9, the curriculum focuses directly

-Religious Education enables pupils to ask deep and often searching questions about their own faiths and beliefs, and explore the beliefs, faiths and opinions of others regarding pertinent contemporary moral issues.
-The teaching of RE makes links between the beliefs, practices and value systems of a range of faiths and world-views studied.
-Through the exploration of multiple faiths at Key Stage 3, pupils are provided with a breadth of knowledge, reflecting the multi faith society within which they live.
+Religious Studies enables pupils to ask deep and often searching questions about their own faiths and beliefs, and explore the beliefs, faiths and opinions of others regarding pertinent contemporary moral issues.
+The teaching of Religious Studies makes links between the

 Year 7: Christianity, Islam & Sikhism

-Year 9: Ethical Issues, Evil and Suffering, What happens when we die?
+Year 9: Christian Perspectives on: Ethical Issues, Evil and Suffering, Human Rights and People of Faith, What happens when we die?

-Key Stage 4 learning builds upon the foundations built at Key Stage 3, deepening the understanding of the relationship between religious beliefs and religious practices.
-Students follow the AQA Religious Studies A Course for GCSE, and focus on Christianity and Islam as the two selected religions for their first paper.
-Students are given opportunities to explore the fact that religious traditions of Great Britain are, in the main Christian, but learning for their second paper allows them to incorporate the study of other faiths such as Buddhism, Hinduism, Islam, Judaism and Sikhism, as well as non-religious beliefs, such as atheism and humanism.
+Key Stage 4 learning builds upon the foundations set at Key Stage 3, but deepens the understanding of the relationship between religious beliefs and religious practices.
+Students follow the AQA Religious Studies A Course for GCSE, and focus on Christianity and Islam as the two selected religions for their first exam paper.
+Students are given the opportunity to explore the fact that religious traditions of Great Britain are, in the main Christian, but learning for their second paper allows them to incorporate the study of other faiths such as Buddhism, Hinduism, Islam, Judaism and Sikhism, as well as non-religious beliefs, such as atheism and humanism.

 At the End of the course, two written exams of 1 hour and 45 minutes each are completed.
 Within these examinations, all eight units are assessed: